Yigenana/presentations/QCON18.md

 # Fail Fast: Error Type

 ```
-type error interface {
+type customError interface {
     Error() string
 }

 // New returns an error that formats as the given text.
-func New(text string) error {
+func New(text string) customError {
-    return &error{text}
+    return &customError{text}
 }

 func Sqrt(f float64) (float64, error) {
     if f < 0 {
-        return 0, errors.New("math: square root of negative number")
+        return 0, customError.New("math: square root of negative number")
     }
     // implementation
 }
 ```

-^ In Go, all errors are values.
+^ Let's introduce the error type.
+In Go, all errors are values.
 Calling Error on an error type returns the error as a string, often used for logging.
-You can also easily create errors like with the New function above.
+The Error type is an interface.
+I won't spend too much time on Go interfaces in this talk, but essentially it is a type with methods and any other custom type can implement the interface if it has those methods.
+So by added an Error method that returns a string, you can easily create custom errors and you generate them like with the New function above.

 ---